 The Strategy is built on the premise that achieving homeland security is an ongoing mission and one that must be a shared responsibility across the entire region, state and nation.
 This includes our local, tribal, state, and federal agencies, international partners, community organizations, businesses and individuals.
 Therefore, the Strategy supports implementation of the State of California Homeland Security Strategy and the National Security Strategy.
-Indeed, this Strategy serves as the Bay Area's focal point for implementing not only local and regional homeland security policy at the local and regional level.
+Indeed, this Strategy serves as the Bay Area's focal point for implementing not only local and regional homeland security policy and priorities, but also national and state homeland security policy at the local and regional level.